WebScrapingAPI/proxy-chain/README.md

 # What is Proxy-Chain-Headers
 Proxy-Chain-Headers it's an extension of Proxy-Chain package (package for which you have the description below).
 This package only adds the headers option to the package.
-To install it using verdaccio you can follow the examples from netty: ```npm i --S --registry http://localhost:4873 proxy-chain-headers```, or just replace the localhost with either the staging or the production environment.

 # Programmable HTTP proxy server for Node.js